-The DSL and leadership team have read annex C regarding Online Safety within KCSIE 2023.
+The DSL and leadership team have read annex C regarding Online Safety within KCSIE 2024.
+In summary:

 - The School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
 The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding - The School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our role.
-Children and adults may have access to systems external to the school control such as electronic devices and other internet enabled devices and technology. - It is recognized that with the advancement of 4G that material can be accessed by pupils.
-Whilst some filters provided by the school will minimize the majority of inappropriate content it is recognized that not all can be accounted for.
-The teaching in lessons of PSHE and within the ICT curriculum and external bodies will emphasise what is deemed appropriate or not.
+Children and adults may have access to systems external to the school control such as electronic devices and other internet enabled devices and technology - It is recognized that with the advancement of 4G that material can be accessed by pupils.
+Whilst some filters provided by the school will minimise the majority of inappropriate content it is recognized that not all can be accounted for.
+The teaching in lessons of PSHE and within the ICT/Computing curriculum and external bodies will emphasise what is deemed appropriate or not.
 Close monitoring of use of electronic devices in-particular for younger pupils will be maintained.
 If it is felt that children are in breach, measures will be put in place to ensure inappropriate content will not be downloaded and the school reserves the right of total confiscation.
-The police will be involved if there is any criminal element to misuse of the internet, phones or any other form of electronic media. - The School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online. - Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable.
-(If this results in child protection concerns the schools designated child protection person should be informed immediately) - Pupils should not give out their personal details, phone numbers, schools, home address, computer passwords etc - Pupils should adhere to the school policy on electronic devices, which states that all items should be handed in morning registration.
-In the event of late arrivals, pupils should hand their electronic devices into the office.
+The police will be involved if there is any criminal element to misuse of the internet, phones or any other form of electronic media - The School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online - Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable - if this results in safeguarding concerns the schools Designated Safeguarding Lead should be informed immediately via the appropriate channels - Pupils should not give out their personal details, phone numbers, schools, home address, computer passwords etc - Pupils should adhere to the school policy on electronic devices, which states that all items should be handed in morning registration.
+In the event of late arrivals, pupils should hand their electronic devices into the office

-Burlington House On-Line Safety Policy is based on:
+The Burlington House School on-line safety policy is based on:

-- Educating young people to be responsible users of ICT - Guided educational use - Regulation and control - Working in partnership with staff and parents - The DFE publication: Teaching online safety in schools (2019) - and Education for a connected world - Vulnerable Children in a Digital World Internet Matters
+- Educating young people to be responsible users of ICT - Guided educational use - Regulation and control - Working in partnership with staff and parents - The DFE publication: Teaching online safety in schools (2023) - and Education for a connected world (2020) - Vulnerable Children in a Digital World Internet Matters